Doubly Regularized Entropic Wasserstein Barycenters: Conclusion

 \section{Conclusion}

-We have proposed doubly-regularized EOT barycenters which is a formulation of barycenters over $\Pp(\Xx)$ that has several benefits: (i) it gathers most previously studied OT-like barycenters in a single framework, (ii) it leads to several desirable properties such as regularity, stability and approximation of Wasserstein barycenters (for $\tau=\lambda/2$), and (iii) it lends itself naturally to both convex optimization methods and grid-free methods.
+We have proposed doubly-regularized EOT barycenters, a formulation of barycenters over $\Pp(\Xx)$ that has several benefits: (i) it gathers most previously studied OT-like barycenters in a single framework, (ii) it leads to several desirable properties such as regularity, stability and approximation of Wasserstein barycenters (for $\tau\sim \lambda/2$), and (iii) it is amenable to both convex optimization methods and grid-free methods with global convergence guarantees.

-In this paper, we have covered a diverse range of theoretical topics (regularity, approximation, statistics, optimization) as it is really all these aspects that together make this family of objects stand out.
-In future work, it will be desirable to develop in depth analyses of specialized points, such as the computational complexity of $(\lambda,\tau)$-barycenters.
+In this paper, we have covered a diverse range of theoretical topics (regularity, approximation, statistics, optimization) as it is really all these aspects that together show the trade-offs at play in the choice of regularization.
+In a separate paper~\cite{vavskevivcius2023computational}, we have studied the computational complexity of $(\lambda,\tau)$-barycenters via Sinkhorn-like algorithms.
+In future works, it would be desirable to develop in depth analyses of other specialized properties of these objects.